Anytime a credit card transaction fails, things can get uncomfortable.

 What to do when your card is declined

 While it’s an annoyance, in many cases, your card may be declined as a protective measure.
-In other cases, it can easily be solved with a phone call or by better tracking of your spending.
+In other cases, the problem can be solved with a phone call or by tracking your spending better.
 Keep the lines of communication open, and you should enjoy uninterrupted card activity.

 In the moment

-You can attempt to call your issuer on the spot to try and solve the problem quickly if your declined card is your only available form of payment, but it’s probably not the most efficient option.
+You can attempt to call your issuer on the spot to try and solve the problem quickly, if your declined card is your only available form of payment.
+But that’s probably not the most efficient option.
 Save your purchase for another time and leave the store to figure out what the issue is.